Game Design

 Pick a game where the players can change the rules or objectives

 (examples: basketball, hearts, chess, kickball).
-Briefly summarize the
+Briefly

 b.

 Propose changes to several rules or objectives.
-Predict how each change
+Predict how each

-will affect gameplay.
+change will affect gameplay.

 c.

-Play the game with one rule or objective change, observing how the
+Play the game with one rule or objective change, observing how

-change.
+the rule change.
 Repeat this process with two other changes.

 d.

-Explain to your counselor how the changes affected the actions and
+Explain to your counselor how the changes affected the actions

 5.

 Design a new game.
-Any game medium or combination of mediums is acceptable.
+Any game medium or combination of mediums is

+acceptable.
 Record your work in a game design notebook.

 a.

 Write a vision statement for your game.
-Identify the medium, player
+Identify the medium,

-setting, story, and characters.
+describe the setting, story, and characters.

 b.